Anything (Hedley song)

 "Anything" is a song recorded by Canadian pop rock band Hedley for their fifth studio album, Wild Life (2013).
 The song was written and produced by Jacob Hoggard and Brian Howes, with additional writing by Jason Van Poederooyen.
-It was released to Canadian radio on August 19, 2013 through Universal Music Canada as the album's lead single.
+It was released to Canadian radio on August 19, 2013, through Universal Music Canada as the album's lead single.
 "Anything" was serviced to alternative radio in the US through Capitol Records in November 2013 as the band's fifth American single.

 Upon release, "Anything" was met with mixed reviews from music critics, but performed well commercially.
 The song peaked at number 5 on the Canadian Hot 100 and reached the top 10 on three national airplay charts.
 It also charted at 18 in New Zealand.
-In September 2016, "Anything" was certified 4× Platinum by Music Canada, making it the band's best-selling single to date.
+In September 2016, "Anything" was certified 4× Platinum by Music Canada, making it the band's fastest and best-selling single to date.
+The group performed the song at the 2013 Grey Cup half-time show.

 Composition

 "Anything" is an upbeat pop song with a duration of three minutes and eleven seconds.
 It is composed in the key of G and set to a BPM of 76.
 Its lyrics convey a message of defiance and believing that one can do anything they set their mind to, regardless what people may tell them or expect of them.
 With its anthemic nature, "Anything" expands upon themes found in previous Hedley singles including "Invincible" and "One Life".
 Lead singer and co-writer Jacob Hoggard explained that the song is, to him, about finding the strength to rise above life's hardships.